-The Roman Catholic Church and the Eastern Orthodox Church, along with Protestantism, comprise the three historic branches of the Christian religion.
+The Roman Catholic Church and the Eastern Orthodox Church, along with Protestantism, comprise the three historical branches of the Christian religion.
 The Catholic and Orthodox branches separated from each other 1,000 years ago.
 Today, the two traditions have many similarities, but they have important differences, too.

 Is the Catholic Church or Orthodox Church larger?
 What exactly is their disagreement about the Holy Spirit?
 How do their beliefs about God, the sacraments, and icons compare?
 Keep reading to learn the answers to these questions and others.

-Also see Roman Catholic vs Lutheranism: What’s the Difference? to learn more.
+Also, see Roman Catholic vs. Lutheranism: What’s the Difference? to learn more.

 Compare Roman Catholicism and Eastern Orthodoxy